MatthewJansen/Vectorized-Neural-Network/README.md

   Finally, based on the results from backpropagating the output, the new weights and biases of the neural network are computed and updated.

 (See documented discussion for a detailed description of the above list steps in this repo named 'Simple, Fully Connected, Vectorized Neural Network.pdf')
+P.S.
+I will update this readme at a later stage.